-Once working at a participating agency, Volunteers are strengthened in their Christian faith by IVC’s unique spiritual reflection program which is rooted in the Jesuit tradition of Ignatian spirituality.
-By contributing their leadership skills and life experience into service, IVC volunteers improve our San Diego community and create a more just society.
+IVC Volunteers are supported in their service journey and Christian faith by a unique reflection program which is rooted in the Jesuit tradition of Ignatian spirituality.
+By contributing their skills and life experience to those in need, IVC volunteers improve our San Diego community and create a more just society.

 - READ OUR REGIONAL NEWSLETTER